Can you insure a car you don’t own?

 How much does it cost to insure a car that’s not in my name?

-But not all insurers charge you more to insure someone else’s car, so it’s worth comparing non-owner car insurance quotes from different insurance companies before taking out a policy.
+However, not all insurers charge you more to insure someone else’s car, so it’s worth comparing non-owner car insurance quotes from different insurance companies before taking out a policy.

 Can I insure a car that’s already insured by someone else?